How to Teach English to Kindergarteners: Tips and Activities You Can Rely On

 Flashcard Slap

-To play this game, make flashcards that use the key vocabulary words and expressions you’ve been going over with your kindergarten students.
+To play this game, make flashcards that use the key vocabulary words and expressions you’ve been teaching.
 You want to go with flashcards that use pictures, as most kindergarten students have difficulty reading—especially if their first language uses a different writing system.

 Place three or four flashcards on the board, with all but one being the correct card to choose from.
 In pairs of two, have students come up to the board with fly swatters (or something similar they can slap with) and say the vocabulary word or expression.
 The two students then slap the cards on the board and the first student to choose the correct card wins.